paperkite/generamba-catalog/README.md

 Very similar to the TableView.
 Only the view is different including the different datasource methods.

 ### VIPER iOS
 The VIPER iOS is the blank canvas for any VIPER module.
-The `ViewController.swift` is relying on a custom `BaseVIPERViewController.swift` that can be found in every VIPER folder.
+The `ViewController.swift` is relying on a custom `BaseViewController.swift` that can be found in the `dependencies` framework.

 ### VIPER TableView iOS
 The VIPER TableView iOS is a good starter for any VIPER module including a tableview.
 You will find all the datasources and delegate methods hooked to the presenter.
 Additionally all the classes are already mocked and ready to be tested 🚀.